As the baby-boomer generation ages, the demand for dental services will rise.

 This career might appear similar to that of a dental assistant in terms of job duties, but it’s quite different.
 A dental hygienist’s role is more patient-facing.

 Think you have what it takes to become a dental hygienist?
 You must pursue at least an associate degree in dental hygiene and obtain a license to practice in your state.
-Job seekers with a bachelor’s degree in dental hygiene are more attractive to employers.
+Job seekers with a bachelor’s degree in dental hygiene are more attractive during a dental recruitment or employers.

 Potential employers include private dental practices, physician’s offices, and hospitals with dental departments.